ClusterifyAI/magento-assistant/README.md

 * **PACKAGIST** - https://packagist.org/packages/clusterify/magento-chatbot
 * **GITHUB** - https://github.com/ClusterifyAI/Magento-ChatBot

-The extension is open source and also ompatible with Adobe Commerce Cloud (ECE2).
+The extension is open source and also compatible with Adobe Commerce Cloud (ECE2).

 Start to build today.